Example automations · as-is

 Backups, monitors, SSL/DNS watchers, log scanners, GitHub digests, postmortem drafts.

-InTouch is a general-purpose automation platform.
-This page shows how it can be applied to DevOps / SRE / IT-ops workflows using example skills and jobs from the InTouch Hub.
-The same platform handles use cases far beyond DevOps; the examples here are starting points to adapt.
+InTouch AI is a general-purpose automation platform.
+This page points it at DevOps / SRE / IT-ops work using example skills and jobs from the InTouch Hub.
+The same platform runs far beyond DevOps.
+These are starting points to adapt, not the ceiling.

 These are examples, not turnkey products.
-Read the README and YAML for each before running.
-Most expect either a Sheet, an HTTP endpoint, or an env var pointing at your infrastructure.
+Read the README and YAML before you run one.
+Most expect a Sheet, an HTTP endpoint, or an env var pointing at your infrastructure.

 What you can automate